mcrovero/effect-nextjs/README.md

 - **Typed decoding helpers**: Opt-in helpers to parse `params` and `searchParams` using `Schema`.
 - **Per-handler runtime**: Each page/layout/action/component runs on a `ManagedRuntime` built from your `Layer`.
 - **Works with caching**: Pairs well with `@mcrovero/effect-react-cache` for cross-route Effect caching across pages, layouts, components, and routes.
+- **Enriched error stacktraces**: Errors from `Effect` programs are rethrown with a readable stack using `Cause.pretty` in `src/internal/executor.ts`, making debugging much clearer in Next.js.

 ### Getting Started